BlaT2512/HydroSoil/README.md

 #### An example code extension will soon be available here

 ### Personalisation extension folder/file structure
-Personalisation extensions add theme(s) to hydrOS.
+Personalisation extensions add theme(s) to hydrOS. hydrOS themes are slightly more complex than regular GNOME themes as they must have different files to allow the changing of the accent colour.
 Themes need to be GTK 3 themes, and have an assets folder for each of the available accent colours for hydrOS.
 There are 8 colours which are blue, purple, pink, red, orange, yellow, green and grey.
 You should also have a `gtk.css` and `gtk-dark.css` (if you have a dark theme) for each colour, named `gtk-blue.css`, `gtk-dark-blue.css` (if applicable) and so on.

 The hex colour codes for each colour are:
 ```